K1D77A/lunamech-matrix-api/README.md

 and then use `(call-api <your instance>)` to execute. txnId's are automatically added, so dont fill that slot.
 Make sure that you always provide :connection as an initarg otherwise you will get an error.

+There is a little bit of thread safety with a connection object using `with-locked-connection` this is used when calling `password-login` and `logout` and every time a call is made that uses a txn the lock is grabbed to increment the lock and set it.
+Other than that there is no other thread safety, however this is more than v1.

 # v1
 ## See api/user-api